 If you don’t want to track your past expenses, start where you are now and mark future transactions.

-Here are some of the most common ways to track spending.
+Here are the three most common ways to track spending:

 The old-fashioned approach is to write down your spending, usually in a notebook or on a dry erase board.
 Some people use standard journaling notebooks, but there are plenty of budgeting notebooks available for sale.